Global Health and Tuberculosis

 Robert Horsburgh MD – Professor of Epidemiology, Boston University School of Public Health, Dept of Epidemiology & Department of Biostatistics (Tuberculosis, nontuberculous mycobacterial infections and opportunistic infections in AIDS)

 Karen Jacobson, MD, MPH, – Assistant Professor, Boston University School of Medicine, Dept of Medicine, Infectious Diseases; Boston University School of Public Health, Department of Epidemiology; (Epidemiology of drug resistant tuberculosis, improving TB outcomes in resource-limited settings)

-Donald Thea MD MSc – Professor, Director of Center for Global Health & Development, Boston University School of Public Health, Dept of Global Health (Perinatal transmission of HIV)
+Donald Thea MD MSc – Professor, Boston University School of Public Health, Dept of Global Health (Perinatal transmission of HIV)